Microsoft/azure-docs.pt-pt/articles/active-directory/develop/scenario-desktop-acquire-token.md

 # <a name="python"></a>[Python](#tab/python)

-Este fluxo ainda não é suportado na MSAL Python.
+Este fluxo ainda não está suportado no MSAL Python.

 # <a name="macos"></a>[macOS](#tab/macOS)